MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 You may cancel your trial from the Account manager.
 When you cancel your free Fabric (Preview) trial, the trial capacity, with all of its workspaces and their contents, is deleted.
 In addition, you can't:

--   create workspaces that support Fabric capabilities.
+-   Create workspaces that support Fabric capabilities.

--   share Fabric items, such as machine learning models, warehouses, and notebooks, and collaborate on them with other Fabric users.
+-   Share Fabric items, such as machine learning models, warehouses, and notebooks, and collaborate on them with other Fabric users.

--   create analytics solutions using these Fabric items.
+-   Create analytics solutions using these Fabric items.

 Additionally, if you cancel your trial, you may not be able to start another trial.
 If you want to retain your data and continue to use Microsoft Fabric (Preview), you can [purchase a capacity](../enterprise/buy-subscription.md) and migrate your workspaces to that capacity.
 To learn more about workspaces and license mode settings, see [Workspaces](workspaces.md).